-At the end of the calendar year, faculty may roll over all earned sick time into the following calendar year.

-If an employee is out for three or more consecutive days due to illness, they must provide a doctors note directly to Human Resources upon return to work.
-Depending on the nature of the illness, Human Resources may require additional information, such as, a physician note indicating fitness to return to duty.
+Eligible full-time faculty are awarded 84 hours (12 days) per year commencing the first day of employment.
+At the end of the calendar year, sick time resets and will not carry over.
+Sick time is to be used for the employee's health and wellness only.
+It cannot be used to care for a sick child, family member or pet.
+If an employee is out for three or more consecutive days due to illness, they must provide a doctor's note directly to Human Resources upon return to work.
+Depending on the nature of the illness, Human Resources may require additional information, such as a physician note indicating fitness to return to duty.